Human Cellular Therapy Laboratory

 - Stage IV glioblastoma

-In addition to supporting the Center for Regenerative Medicine, the Human Cellular Therapy Laboratory provides cellular products for the Bone Marrow Transplant Program, Islet Cell Transplant Program, Mayo Clinic Cancer Center, Division of Transfusion Medicine and individual Mayo Clinic investigators.
+In addition to supporting the Center for Regenerative Medicine, the Human Cellular Therapy Laboratory provides cellular products for bone marrow transplants, islet cell transplants, the Mayo Clinic Cancer Center, the Division of Transfusion Medicine and individual Mayo Clinic investigators.